chbkull/ChromesthesiaSynth/DEVELOPMENT.md

 DataExtracter class created, with the purpose of taking in an image and extracting out the requested pixel information to feed into an instrument.
 Produces a 2D array of floats.

 Filtering in DataExtracter now works: red/green/blue.
 Going to try and integrate with a dropdown menu now.

+Dropdown menu selection is now converted into the PixelData enum, and will correctly print the pixel data based on a dropdown menu.

+Second dropdown menu for the ordering of the data added, and the two selection types now correctly return a vector of floats.
+Next goal is to convert those floats into a SKINI file.